tailrecursion/hoplon-uberwar/README.md

-# hello-world
+# Hoplon Uberjar Example

-A Clojure library designed to ... well, that part is up to you.
+An example project with tasks to help you package it up as an uberwar file and work locally during development.

 ## Usage